-I think a lot of people forget that, when looking at simple recipes like this Hot Water Cornbread one, that they were invented out of necessity in order to survive and based on what folks had on hand or could easily acquire.
-For me, that inspires a reverence for them, and a respect for the wisdom of the old ways.
-It also makes me want to make them just like they did, if only to feel a little closer to their wisdom.
+Crunchy on the outside and fluffy on the inside, this hot water cornbread recipe is an old-fashioned Southern staple.
+Back in the day, it was invented out of necessity in order to survive and based on what folks had on hand or could easily acquire.
+For me, that inspires reverence for them and a respect for the wisdom of the old ways.
+It also makes me want to make them just like they did if only to feel a little closer to their wisdom.